usingMaths.com

 << PreviousNext >>

-Remember that any quadratic equation always have two roots for any value of y (except at it's maximum or minimum point).
+As discussed in the Animating along a Straight Line in VB.Net tutorial, any quadratic equation always have two roots for any value of y (except at it's maximum or minimum point).

 All we need to do is use these two roots (x values) as boundaries for our check.